NSEDownload/NSEDownload/README.md

 1. Removed checking of name in stocks. `check_stockSymbol` is removed.
 Closest alternative suggestion is also removed. fuzzywuzzy package no longer required.
 2. Code cleanup: variable nomenclature, static variables and multithreaded code in scraper
 3. Change in requests: more resilient by adding backoff and retries.
+4. Specify Series as argument like 'ALL', 'BE' and 'EQ'.
+(By default set to 'EQ')

 ## **Installation** ##